GlowingRedSign/everytomestone/README.md

 <h3>Deployment</h3>
 Set up a Twitter app and obtain a consumer token, consumer secret, access token, and access token secret for that app.
 Enter these values in secret.py as the string values for the appropriate variables.
-Change the value of "wordlist" to the filename of the word list file you will use.
+Change the value of "wordlist" to the filepath of the word list file you will use.
 Make sure that the file is read/write accessible.
-EveryTome will delete words from the file as it uses them, so be sure it is not your only available copy of the list.
+EveryTome will delete words from the file as it uses them, so be sure to back up your wordlist with a different filename.

 Make sure that the shebang line at the top of everyTome.py matches the location of your python installation.